Parldigi MasterClass 2024/2025 – National Parliament

 Prof. Dr. Yaniv Benhamou (University of Geneva) & Prof. Dr. Matthias Stürmer (Bern University of Applied Sciences/University of Bern)

 What does digital sovereignty actually mean?
-In light of the debates in Switzerland and abroad, Yaniv Benhamou from the University of Geneva explains in his presentation what is meant by this term.
-He will make clear that digital sovereignty encompasses not only a technological dimension, but also data, energy, economic, information and cultural sovereignty.
-The presentation will also provide an overview of measures that the public sector can take to achieve greater sovereignty – and the role that Switzerland can play at the international level.
+In light of the debates in Switzerland and abroad, Yaniv Benhamou from the University of Geneva explained in his presentation what is meant by this term.
+He made clear that digital sovereignty encompasses not only a technological dimension, but also data, energy, economic, information and cultural sovereignty.
+The presentation also provided an overview of measures that the public sector can take to achieve greater sovereignty – and the role that Switzerland can play at the international level.

 Summer session 2025